 All of the above pre-screen materials must be submitted online.
 Pre-screen materials sent by mail will not be accepted, and you will be asked to submit online.

 Instrumental auditions must be performed without accompaniment.
 Candidates auditioning in Boston may use Boston Conservatory harps to practice and audition during the audition weekend only.
-Applicants may also choose to bring their own harp.
+Applicants may also choose to bring their own harp, although candidates who are auditioning in regional locations will be required to bring their own harp.
 To arrange this, please contact harp faculty member and coordinator Ina Zdorovetchi.